-- 55 2015).
-However, to the best of our knowledge, no previous modeling frameworks have developed a deterministic model to train a machine learning model for compound flooding studies.
+2006) and an ML model for 2D surface water catchment problems (Maxwell et al., 2021).
+However, to the best of our knowledge, no previous modeling frameworks have developed a deterministic model to train an ML model for compound flooding studies.
 As a common practice, compound flood modeling typically uses the coupling of two or more hydrodynamic, hydraulic, or hydrological models (Hsiao et al., 2021; Santiago-Collazo et al., 2021; Ikeuchi et al., 2017).
 The coupling could be one-way, two-way, or dynamic coupling.
-Another approach is deep learning and data fusion (Muñoz et al., 2021), and data assimilation (Muñoz et al., 2022). - This study attempts to fill the gap by combining the process-based and data-based approaches as a state-of-the-art framework to predict water level dynamics, a proxy for compound flooding in a data-scarce delta.
-Firstly, we build a hydrodynamic model to run some flood scenarios in a data-scarce estuary.
-Then, we create machine learning models trained using the hydrodynamic model's outputs to predict the water level and forecast future floods.
-To obtain a robust machine learning model, we evaluate three machine learning algorithms and select the most accurate one for our application.
-As a case study, the integrated framework is implemented in the city of Pontianak, whose population density is the highest within the Kapuas River delta.
-This city experienced a compound flooding event on 29 December 2018 (Sampurno et al., 2021), and the impact was severe (Madrosid, 2018).
-At that moment, the water level dynamic is about to go down after passing its peak elevation, when suddenly a strong force pushes it to go up again for a short moment.
+Another approach is deep learning and data fusion (Muñoz et al., 2021), and data assimilation (Muñoz et al., 2022).

+This study attempts to fill the gap by combining the process-based and data-based approaches as a state-of-theart framework to predict water level dynamics, a proxy for compound flooding in a data-scarce delta.
+Firstly, we build a hydrodynamic model to run some flood scenarios in a datascarce estuary.
+Then, we create ML models trained using the hydrodynamic model's outputs to predict the water level and forecast future floods.
+To obtain a robust ML model, we evaluate three ML algorithms and select the most accurate one for our application.
+As a case study, the integrated framework is implemented in the city of Pontianak, with a population density at its highest within the Kapuas River delta.
+This city experienced a compound flooding event on 29 December 2018 (Sampurno et al., 2022), and the impact was severe (Madrosid, 2018).
+At that moment, the water level dynamic was about to go down after passing its peak elevation, when suddenly a strong force pushed it to go up again for a short moment.
 The interaction between tides, storm surges, and discharges along the tidal river in the Kapuas River delta is responsible for a 30 cm increase in the water level during the event.
 The finding is expected to assist the local water management agency in assessing their compound flood hazards and mitigating their risk despite the limited data and computational resources.